manuelavolpe/local-PTHA-docs/docs/spack/mercalli.md

     In this way, the (last) preferred version of Python will be installed.
 You can do `spack find` to see which packages have been installed.

     ???+ Warning
-        Due to possible failures in building the dependencies of the Python packages required by the workflow, installing a specific Python version could be needed.
+        Due to possible failures in <a href=../../others/troubleshooting_spack target="_blank">building the dependencies</a> of the Python packages required by the workflow, installing a specific Python version could be needed.
 To this aim, you can search and choose the preferred version through the commands
         ```bash
         foo@bar:$ spack info python
         foo@bar:$ spack add python@version